MEET THE TEAM

 Jessica Ireland

-Jessica is currently working on her undergraduate studies, majoring in Psychology.
-With the VR Lab, she is interested in exploring how VR technology affects motivation and development, particularly within an educational setting.
-In the future, she is aiming to either become a clinical psychologist or continue work in the field of research.
+Jessica is currently completing her undergraduate studies in Psychology.
+As a Resource Content Creator in the VR Lab, she develops research-process resources to support students and lab members.
+Her interests include how VR technology influences motivation and development, particularly in educational settings.
+In the future, she hopes to pursue clinical psychology or continue working in research.

 Outside of the lab, Jessica enjoys playing soccer, reading, baking, and cooking.